TatianaPOSSI/essay_aims_results/README.md

 # Abstract

-In this work, we provide an in-depth overview of the RL framework and elucidate how its fundamental concepts translate to the financial domain of portfolio optimization.
-It underscores the key advantages of RL over traditional methods and sets the stage for a case study illustrating its effectiveness.
-This dissertation explores the transformative potential of Reinforcement Learning (RL) techniques within the realm of portfolio optimization in finance.
-It presents a comprehensive analysis of RL’s efficacy vis- ́a-vis traditional methodologies such as Mean-Variance Optimization (MVO).
-RL exhibits an intrinsic ability to autonomously adapt to dynamic market conditions, marking a significant advancement over classical approaches.
-It addresses critical limitations inherent in classical machine learning algorithms like support vector machines and decision trees, notably their incapacity to capture non-linear relationships and adaptability shortcomings.
-Through a real-world case study, this research showcases RL’s capacity to attain superior risk-adjusted returns by dynamically adjusting portfolio strategies in response to evolving market dynamics.
-By harnessing RL’s adaptability and learning capabilities, investors can navigate intricate financial landscapes more effectively, maximizing returns while managing risk.
+This research explores how Reinforcement Learning (RL), a powerful AI technique, can revolutionize portfolio optimization in finance.
+Compared to traditional methods like Mean-Variance Optimization (MVO), RL offers a significant advantage: its ability to learn and adapt to ever-changing market conditions.
+Unlike classical machine learning algorithms, RL can capture complex, non-linear relationships within financial data.
+To demonstrate this effectiveness, we present a real-world case study.
+The case study showcases how RL can dynamically adjust portfolio strategies, leading to superior risk-adjusted returns.
+By leveraging RL's adaptability and learning capabilities, investors can navigate the complexities of financial markets more effectively, achieving their investment goals.

 Keywords: `portfolio optimization`; `reinforcement learning`; `mean-variance optimization`; `Black-Litterman model`; `supervised machine learning methods`; `deep learning`; `policy-gradient`; `Q-learning`.